QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 * ❌ is not scalable.
 Companies will experience performance problems that may lead to longer delays, and decrease the employees' efficiency.
 * ❌ is not reliable: error messages can be misinterpreted as they may be incomplete or incorrect.
 * ❌ is vulnerable: spoofing, tampering, sniffing...
 * ✅ Community strings can be set up.
 They are password-like string, that need to be complex and changed regularly.
 Only those with the correct community string can fetch data from a network device.
 By default, anyone can fetch data it.
+A community can be read-only (RO) or Read-Write (RW).

 Commands: `snmpget`, `snmpwalk`, `snmpset`, `snmptrap`...